create3000/x_ite/README.md

 ## Usage

-This script initializes an X3D canvas within an HTML page, configuring it to contain a scene, a camera and a geometric cube with default material properties.
+The following code examples initialize an X3D canvas within an HTML page, configuring it to contain a scene, a camera and a geometric cube with default material properties.
 It then animates the rotation of the cube within the scene, ensuring that the camera captures the dynamic action.

 ### External File